hiddn/irc-glines-api/README.md

 For the bot to work well, an o:line is required.
 Otherwise, it will not be able to view server notices and receive full content for the /gline command.

 ## Installation / Configuration
+1. cd app
-1. cp example.config.json config.json
+2. cp example.config.json config.json
-2. edit config.json
+3. edit config.json
+4. go build .
+5. ./app